Welcome to Year 4!

 Water bottles and snacks

-Don't forget to bring a water bottle to school each day - it is important for children to stay hydrated throughout the day.
+Don't forget to bring a water bottle and healthy snacks to school each day - it is important for children to stay hydrated throughout the day.
 Please label bottles and refill them each day.

-Our focus this half term is fractions and decimals.
+Our focus this half term is number and place value.
+We will be focusing on children knowing the value of each digit within a number.
+We will be identifying thousands, hundreds, tens and ones moving on to problem solving and reasoning challenges.
 The small steps to success can be found on the Maths curriculum page.

-Our shared reading text in class for this half term is: __________
+Our shared reading text in class for this half term is: The BFG by Roald Dahl

 We will exploring this text through daily reading practise and will answer comprehension questions on a Friday to ensure we have fully understood what has been read.